New York’s Freegans Expose The Insane Waste Of Our Food System

 Kalish and a handful of dedicated freegans–people who pull edible food from piles of waste in an art commonly known as “dumpster diving”–organize tours in New York every couple of weeks.
 During meetings, Kalish and her co-organizers will discuss the larger issues of the city’s food system, including why so much edible waste ends up on the street.
 They’ll give newcomers advice on how and when to forage (late at night but before garbage pickup is ideal), what to look for, and how to make use of their salvaged sustenance.

 Generally, the freegan meetups are not open to the media and instead geared toward building a participatory movement shielded from interrogation.
-But the New York freegans play an integral role in new docuseries from Fusion called Food Exposed, in which journalist Nelufar Hedayat travels the world examining how our food systems work, who they exploit, and how they create waste in ethe process of feeding us.
+But the New York freegans play an integral role in new docu-series from Fusion called Food Exposed, in which journalist Nelufar Hedayat travels the world examining how our food systems work, who they exploit, and how they create waste in the process of feeding us.

 Hedayat joined the New York tour in mid-March to retread the path she followed with the New York freegans in Food Exposed.